zuplo/docs/blog/2022-04-28-github-actions-after-cloudflare-pages-deploy/index.md

 date: 2022-04-28
 ---

-Unfortunately, the Cloudflare Pages integration for Github doesn't support Githug Deployment status, this means you can't trigger actions on `deployment_status`. `deployment_status` is the ideal event to use when running tests after a deployment as the event details include the URL.
+Unfortunately, the Cloudflare Pages integration for Github doesn't support Github Deployment status, this means you can't trigger actions on `deployment_status`. `deployment_status` is the ideal event to use when running tests after a deployment as the event details include the URL.
 This is how we run tests on Vercel deployments after they are finished.

 Fortunately, there is a pretty hacky way to do this with Cloudflare Pages.
 The `check_run` event is fired by the pages integration.
 The check run provides an `output` object in the event.
 Unfortunately, the contents is meant for human readable output.
 It looks like this: